 Recidiviz’s new feature expedites people like Leopoldo through the system.
 It also helps staff like Pat spend more time supporting people and a lot less time on paperwork.
 Parole officers in Tennessee have already saved over 1,000 hours and increased the number of people on completing most their check-ins by phone by 44% since the launch in April.*

 “Recidiviz’s tools shed light on more people who are eligible because the information to determine eligibility is hard to find.
 Two years ago, I might have missed people who are eligible because you have to compare so many notes in such a short timeframe.
 Previously, we were not proactively checking eligibility.” - William Buckley, parole officer, Tennessee Department of Corrections

 Through this feature and others, Recidiviz is solving the data fragmentation problem that so many corrections agencies face and giving staff the tools they need to help people spend less time in the system.
-This increases public safety, reunites families, and helps build stronger communities.
-The feature is the latest effort to equip corrections staff with the resources they need to shift corrections culture to a more proactive, supportive posture.
-If you’re a parole or probation officer and want to test this tool in your state, please reach out to email@example.com.
+This frees up resources, reunites families, and helps build stronger communities.
+The feature is the latest effort to equip corrections staff with the support they need to shift corrections culture to a more proactive, supportive posture.
+If you’re a parole or probation officer and want to test this tool in your state, please reach out to firstname.lastname@example.org.